Worried about the quality of nursing care?

 Dealing with abuse by carers and care homes

 If you suspect that your relative or loved one is receiving poor care or being abused in any way, ask them about it in private.
 Try to get as much detail as possible.
 Then, report the matter to the manager responsible for the patient’s care.
 Ask them for an explanation and an investigation.
-Follow up your verbal complaint in writing.
+Follow up on your verbal complaint in writing.

-If you witness abuse, or have evidence that suggests basic standards aren’t being met, intervene as soon as you can to stop it.
+If you witness abuse or have evidence that suggests basic standards aren’t being met, intervene as soon as you can to stop it.
 Write down what happened, and follow it up with the care manager.
 Keep copies of all documents relating to your complaint, recording important details like date, time, place and the names of staff involved.

 You can also contact your local authority to report a problem - even if they don’t fund the patient’s care.
 All councils have procedures in place to deal with the care and protection of vulnerable adults.
 You should also inform the CQC, as they have legal powers to intervene and make care providers improve their service.